Studio Operations

 BBP & Infection Control Training Tracker

-Track bloodborne pathogen (BBP) and infection control certification dates for all studio staff.
-Monitor expiry dates, identify upcoming renewals, and export a compliance CSV for inspections.
+Track bloodborne pathogen (BBP) and infection control certification dates for studio staff.
+Monitor expiry, renewals, and export a CSV.

 Professional Context